Your child at school

 By law children in New Zealand aged 6 to 16 years old must be enrolled in school.
 There are some situations where your 15 year old can get permission to leave school early.
 This could be to go on to other training or a job.
 To discuss this option contact the local Ministry of Education office.

-Removing a child from school or kura should always be the last resort after a range of other interventions have been tried and have failed to improve the situation.
-If your child is stood down or suspended from a state or state-integrated school or kura you can find out what to do next and where to go to get advice and support here.
+If your child is stood down or suspended from a state school, state-integrated school, or kura find out what to do next and where to go to get advice and support.

 The Ministry provides school transport assistance to help parents overcome barriers to education and meet their responsibility to get their children to school.
 The Ministry may provide assistance where distance and/or accessibility is a barrier for students attending the closest school they can enrol at.
 Find out if your child is eligible for school transport assistance.

 Schools and kura should be places where the uniqueness and diversity of all ākonga is nurtured and valued.
 Physical restraint should only be used as a last resort.
 It is the school’s responsibility to work with you to understand and agree the best way to respond to your child or young person’s distress to minimise situations where physical restraint might be used.